 1809, a French victory against the Austrians at the Battle of Wagram.

 1810, he married Marie Louise (1791-1847), she was the daughter of the emperor of Austria, and Napoleon’s second wife.
 She gave birth the following year to a son, Napoleon François Joseph Charles Bonaparte (1811-1832).
-In later years, he became known as Napoleon II and was given the title king of Rome.
+In later years, he became Napoleon II and was given the title king of Rome.

 The harsh Russian winter set in, forcing the starved and exhausted French to retreat out of Moscow.
 The retreat was devastating for the French, encountering small skirmishes with the Russians.
 The large French army had dwindled down to an estimated 100,000 troops.